jmalon10/Weather-Dashboard/README.md

 ## License
 MIT License
 ## How to Contribute
 Clone the repository and send me a pull request!
-Contact me via emaial to brainstorm!
+Contact me via email to brainstorm!

 ## Questions
 Please contact me via email for any further questions [here](mailto:jmaloney11277@gmail.com) or find me on GitHub [here!](https://github.com/jmalon10)